Rockport-Fulton Independent School District: Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $2,456,442,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.005 per $100 of appraised valuation.

+In 2025, voters in the Rockport-Fulton Independent School District rejected Proposition A in a voter-approval tax rate election with tallies showing 67.27% voting against the measure.
+The proposition sough voter approval to adopt a tax rate of $1.1793 per $100 of assessed property value.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).